-The EU's Food 2030 research agenda promises to address some of the issues that exist as a result of the lack of harmonisation in food safety standards at a global level.
+The EU's Horizon Europe research agenda is a promising tool to address some of the issues that exist as a result of the lack of harmonisation in food safety standards at global level.
 It will also help to drive research forward for the diverse areas of EFSA's remit where the cost of generating new scientific knowledge can be very high.
+Funding programmes at Member State level will also contribute to the strengthening of the scientific evidence for risk assessment and risk monitoring.

-Investments made in partnerships and cooperation with EFSA's sister agencies and food safety bodies in Member States, as well as with international organisations, will result in further economies of scale and more capacity to deliver on even the most complex regulatory science.
+Investments made in partnerships and cooperation with EFSA's sister EU agencies and food safety bodies in Member States, as well as with international organisations, will result in further economies of scale and more capacity to deliver on even the most complex regulatory science.
+Similarly, evolving towards joint systems, processes and tools with EU agencies and Member States, such as in the "One substance One assessment" initiative under the EU Chemicals strategy, is expected to yield important efficiencies.
 Policy developments are taking place even faster through changes linked to new technologies, scientific knowledge, expertise and the exponential growth in the availability of data and information.

 EFSA relies on a large pool of scientific expertise to produce its risk assessments, provided by both its network of EU experts and its staff.
-Attracting the required expertise to EFSA from within the EU is expected to become even more challenging in the future as emerging economies in other parts of the world become appealing hubs for scientists to develop their careers.
-The withdrawal of the UK from the EU - a country whose scientific experts and competent organisations have traditionally been contributing strongly to EFSA's work - will also inevitably reduce the pool of suitably qualified risk assessment experts that EFSA can turn to.
-On the other hand, the ever-increasing mobility of people and knowledge, facilitated by the widespread use of digital technologies such as those that emerged during the Coronavirus pandemic, may mitigate these risks to some extent and presents unique opportunities to be explored further.
+While attracting the required expertise to EFSA from within the EU is a continuous challenge, the rich and diverse EU academic environment, coupled with the opportunities offered by Horizon Europe and Member State research programmes, should foster the sustainability of the expertise needed for EFSA's scientific work.
+In addition, the ever-increasing mobility of people and knowledge, facilitated by the widespread use of digital technologies such as those that emerged during the Coronavirus pandemic, also presents unique opportunities to be explored further.